yuxincs/aioapcaccess/README.md

 [![codecov](https://codecov.io/github/yuxincs/aioapcaccess/branch/main/graph/badge.svg?token=8zhys5YAk9)](https://codecov.io/github/yuxincs/aioapcaccess)

-An aync implementation of [apcaccess](https://linux.die.net/man/8/apcaccess).
+An async implementation of [apcaccess](https://linux.die.net/man/8/apcaccess).
 This library provides programmatic access to the status information provided by [apcupsd](http://www.apcupsd.org/) over its Network Information Server (NIS) which usually listens on TCP port 3551.

 This project is a re-implementation of the synchronous version [flyte/apcaccess](https://github.com/flyte/apcaccess) using [asyncio](https://docs.python.org/3/library/asyncio.html), where a lot of the logic is borrowed and improved.